 Python Coding Style

-The lab almost always use backslashes to span Python code across multiple lines.
+The lab authors almost always use backslashes to span Python code across multiple lines.
 The Python community generally recommends using parens.

 https://stackoverflow.com/questions/53162/how-can-i-do-a-line-break-line-continuation-in-python-split-up-a-long-line-of